Revinz/P5-Dynamic-Event-Locations-Code/README.md

 # P5-Dynamic-Event-Locations-Code
-Code Only for P5 semester project.
+Repository for the code used in our 5. semester project.

 # Important Notes
 1) This repository only contains the code for the P5 project, since the original project includes files that is above the 100MB limit without using Git LFS.